 Part of the reason we rarely consider content marketing and brand together is the fact that branding, even today, remains … squishy.
 While many marketing tactics, including content marketing, have metrics for success, branding remains a fluid concept, often measured in qualitative and even anecdotal terms rather than quantitative measures.

 That doesn’t mean it’s not possible.
-Campus Sonar recently took on the challenge of measuring brand health for one of our clients who recently adapted their brand and defined five brand pillars.
+Campus Sonar recently took on the challenge of measuring brand health for one of our clients who recently adapted their brand strategy and defined five brand pillars.
 To measure their brand’s health and accuracy, we used social listening tools to determine how their owned and earned conversation aligned with their new institutional brand pillars.

 Understanding Owned and Earned Conversation